 Remember that you can do an early withdrawal of an IRA CD without withdrawing from the IRA.
 For example, if interest rates rise, you could close the Ally IRA CD (with penalty) and place the funds into the Ally IRA savings account.
 From the savings account, you could open a new IRA CD with a higher rate.

 I used Ally's online chat service to try to get more details on the IRA opening process.
 Funding an IRA is more complicated than a regular account.
 There are three basic ways that you can fund an IRA: 1) rollover, 2) direct transfers, and 3) contributions.
-Ally's IRA forms page has forms for all of these.
+Ally's IRA forms popup has forms for all of these.
 If you apply online, I was told that you should receive these forms mailed to you in a welcome package.